 I get it.
-Many people don’t like their work, and even if they did, how many chances in our lifetimes do we ever get to take months and months off from work?
+Many people don’t like their work.
+Even if they did, how many chances do we ever get to take months and months off from work?
 Compared to a two-week vacation typical of many workplaces, maternity leave seems like a dream.

 13. “I’m going to freelance while I’m on maternity leave.”

-I didn’t know my plans after giving birth would be.
-I knew I needed money, but I also wanted to be home with my baby.
-And with graphic design lending itself to working from home, I seriously considered freelancing while on maternity leave, just to test the waters.
+I didn’t know my plans after giving birth to my eldest would be.
+I knew I needed money, but I also wanted to be home with him.
+And with my line of work lending itself to working from home, I considered freelancing while on maternity leave, just to test the waters.

 Well… those freelance plans went out the door the minute we came home from the hospital.
-I didn’t even have time to hop on my computer, much less think about freelancing, much less actually getting clients.
+I didn’t even have time to hop on my computer, much less think about freelancing or actually getting clients.

 14. “I’ll use maternity leave as my chance to finish that baby blanket I was knitting.”

 My friend and I were laughing about our assumptions of maternity leave.
-I shared my freelancing aspirations while she figured she could knit her baby’s blanket, you know, to pass the time since she’d have nothing to do.
+I shared my freelancing aspirations while she figured she could knit her baby’s blanket.
+You know, to pass the time since she’d have “nothing” to do.

 Create handmade baby announcements?
 No problem!
 Fill out the baby book?
 Plenty of time to do that.

-Seven years later, that baby book is still half done (and I didn’t bother with baby books with my twins).
+Several years later, that baby book is still half done (and I didn’t bother with baby books with my twins).
 And while I managed to create the baby announcements—most of it before the baby was born—I was only able to between the pockets of time I could find.